TheNathannator/PlasticBand/Docs/_Templates/PS3 Base.md

 }
 ```

-The `ps3_id` field varies between devices, on standard PS3 gamepads it's `0x07`.
-It could potentially be used as another way of identifying devices.
+The exact purpose of this data is unknown, the only value that's observed as changing between different devices is the `ps3_id` field (which is `0x07` on DualShock 3s).
+It could potentially be used as another way of identifying devices if it is fully unique between device types.

 ## References